 It has been broadly claimed that the best commercial ever was an Apple commercial called 1984 that launched Macintosh – why 1984 would not be 1984, in reference to the famous George Orwell novel of the same name.

-The commercial comes very close to negative territory, but has a promise throughout of something uplifting, But then Apple, who very much understands tension points, went negative when they launched their office software product which even Steve Jobs at the time quickly realized was a mistake.
+The commercial comes very close to the negative territory but has a promise of something uplifting, but then Apple, who very much understands tension points, went negative when they launched their office software product which even Steve Jobs at the time quickly realized was a mistake.

 Several years ago, Coca-Cola went the negative route in touching on the tension point for moms of not getting it right for those big moments – better have Coke available!

 The campaign was not only pulled almost immediately due to overwhelming negative feedback from the consumer, but also resulted in the firing of the Chief Marketing Officer of the company shortly thereafter.
 Consumers want their favorite brands to offer the solution, not dwell on the negative drivers.
 But we as marketers need to understand those underlying tension drivers if we intend to offer the optimal solution.